 - 1 Batch Gradient Descent Update.
-State the batch gradient descent update law for logistic regression with l_2 regularization.
+State the batch gradient descent update law for logistic regression with $\ell_2$ regularization.
 As this is a "batch" algorithm, each iteration should use every training example.
 You don't have to show your derivation.
-You may reuse results from your solution to question 4.1. - 2 Batch Gradient Descent Code.
-Choose reasonable values for the regularization parameter and step size (learning rate), specify your chosen values, and train your model from question 3.1.
+You may reuse results from your solution to question 2.1. - 2 Batch Gradient Descent Code.
+Implement your batch gradient descent algorithm for logistic regression and include your code here.
+Choose reasonable values for the regularization parameter and step size (learning rate), specify your chosen values in the write-up, and train your model from question 3.1.
+Shuffle and split your data into training/validation sets and mention the random seed used in the write-up.
 Plot the value of the cost function versus the number of iterations spent in training. - 3 Stochastic Gradient Descent (SGD) Update.
-State the SGD update law for logistic regression with l_2 regularization.
+State the SGD update law for logistic regression with $\ell_2$ regularization.
 Since this is not a "batch" algorithm anymore, each iteration uses just one training example.
 You don't have to show your derivation. - 4 Stochastic Gradient Descent Code.
-Choose a suitable value for the step size (learning rate), specify your chosen value, and run your SGD algorithm from question 3.3.
+Implement your stochastic gradient descent algorithm for logistic regression and include your code here.
+Choose a suitable value for the step size (learning rate), specify your chosen value in the write-up, and run your SGD algorithm from question 3.3.
+Shuffle and split your data into training/validation sets and mention the random seed used in the write-up.
 Plot the value of the cost function versus the number of iterations spent in training. - Compare your plot here with that of question 3.2.
 Which method converges more quickly?
 Briefly describe what you observe. - 5 Instead of using a constant step size (learning rate) in SGD, you could use a step size that slowly shrinks from iteration to iteration.
-Run your SGD algorithm from question 3.3 with a step size $\epsilon_t = \delta/t$ where t is the iteration number and δ is a hyperparameter you select empirically.
-Mention the value of δ chosen.
-Plot the value of cost function versus the number of iterations spent in training. - How does this compare to the convergence of your previous SGD code? - 6 Kaggle.
+Run your SGD algorithm from question 3.3 with a step size $\epsilon_t = \delta/t$ where t is the iteration number and $\delta$ is a hyperparameter you select empirically.
+Mention the value of $\delta$ chosen.
+Plot the value of cost function versus the number of iterations spent in training.

+How does this compare to the convergence of your previous SGD code?

+6 Kaggle.
 Train your best classifier on the entire training set and submit your prediction on the test sample points to Kaggle.
 As always for Kaggle competitions, you are welcome to add or remove features, tweak the algorithm, and do pretty much anything you want to improve your Kaggle leaderboard performance except that you may not replace or augment logistic regression with a wholly different learning algorithm.
 Your code should output the predicted labels in a CSV file.